Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Experimental Evaluation

-Here, we provide some qualitative results of our framework.
+\textbf{Qualitative Results and Limitations.} Here, we provide some qualitative results.
 Fig.~\ref{fig:failsuccess} (left with green border) shows few examples of correct predictions.
-We observe that the model demonstrates the capability to accurately assess the veracity of a news item even in complex situations, as in the first example of a promotional event for a different brand.
+We observe that the model shows the ability to accurately assess the veracity of a news item even in complex situations, as in the first example of a promotional event for a different brand.
 Fig.~\ref{fig:failsuccess} (right with pink border) shows few examples of incorrect predictions by our model.
 We observe that in some cases, the model struggles when multiple elements mentioned in the caption are present in the image, as {\em Koala} in the second failure case.
-In Fig.~\ref{CLIPAttn}, we present a few qualitative results illustrating where A-CLIP focuses on in both the image and text after Stage 1 in the proposed DPOD method.
-We observe that, in most cases, A-CLIP attends to regions (marked in yellow) that play a crucial role in decision making.
+In Fig.~\ref{CLIPAttn}, we show some qualitative results of the A-CLIP attention maps on both the image and the text.
+We observe that, generally A-CLIP attends to regions (in yellow) that play a crucial role in decision making.